Journeys should only be taken in line with current Government travel guidelines.

 At this time of year, there will also be an increase in the number of agricultural vehicles using the road.

 If stuck behind a tractor, be patient and don’t be tempted into any foolish or rash overtaking as the tractor might turn suddenly into a hidden entrance up ahead.
 Always be on the look-out for farm machinery leaving fields and farm yards.

 Farmers need to be safety conscious too.
 If the traffic is building up behind, keep left where safe to allow others pass safely.
 Drivers of agricultural vehicles are also reminded to be mindful of the following:

 Wash down wheels regularly to avoid carrying mud and stones onto the public road.

-Be particularly careful when transporting material such as silage, slurry, sand and gravel so that it does not spill on the road and pose a road safety risk.
+Be particularly careful when transporting material such as silage, slurry, sand and gravel and ensure that the load is covered with the appropriate covering such as tarpaulin or netting so that the load does not spill or blow onto the road or onto following traffic posing a road safety risk.

 Not to load/overload trailers so as to cause them to be unstable on the road.

 Do not carry a passenger unless the tractor is equipped to carry one.

 Large farming vehicles should consider using an escort vehicle to warn other road users and ensure that tractors are driven at an appropriate speed for the road conditions.

 Motorists towing a caravan or driving a motorhome need to have adequate unobstructed vision in both car door / wing mirrors.
 Fit extension mirrors if necessary.
 Reversing a caravan is difficult.
 Practise reversing, but make sure it’s done in a safe location and have someone to guide you.